keebenthusiast/Kiss-Light_Hub/README.md

 It should be noted that numbers here are in decimal, unless otherwise specified.

-It is assumed that mosquitto has been setup prior, for now without TLS but TLS may eventually get implemented. and it will be assumed that port ```1883``` is used for mosquitto.
+It is assumed that mosquitto has been setup prior, for now without TLS but TLS may or may not eventually get implemented. and it will be assumed that port ```1883``` is used for mosquitto.

 It is also assumed that a device in use is sporting the tasmota or some other open source firmware to allow the use of mqtt, and that the device